jebez1/Extension_for_Falkon_perfect_YouTube_player/README.md

-# Extension_for_Falkon-_perfect_YouTube_player
-Remove the title, the gradients &amp; the centered play &amp; pause icons from the YouTube player.
-Hide the pointer after 1/2 second &amp; the controls panel if not pointed.
+Remove the title, the gradients & the centered play & pause icons from the YouTube player.
+Hide the pointer after 1/2 second & the controls panel if not pointed.

+Installation:
+Falkon, Preferences, Extensions, check GreaseMonkey, Settings, Open scripts directory, put in !.js, OK, OK, restart Falkon.

+Yes there's openuserjs.org but at the time I write the website seems down, I can't sign up:
+429
+Too many requests.
+Please retry after approximately 86460 seconds.